Is a higher HRV always ‘better’?

 It is important for your body to go into deep recovery mode if it needs it.
-If you interrupt this process, you pose the risk of over training and/or not recovering fully from whatever stress your body is recovering from.
-This can have negative impacts on training improvements and longer term health.
+If you interrupt this process, you pose the risk of overtraining and/or not recovering fully from whatever stress your body is recovering from.
+This can have negative impacts on training improvements and longer-term health.

 One way Elite HRV tries to help you better understand your HRV scores in relation to your Autonomic Nervous System status is through our Autonomic Balance Gauge, Readiness Color Indicator, and Readiness Score.
-These additional readiness indicators increase clarity of what the HRV score means.
+These additional readiness indicators increase the clarity of what the HRV score means.